mivuorin/lost-blocks/README.md

 Rebrickable does only provide CSV data sets and not database schema.
 Updated database schema diagram can be found here. https://rebrickable.com/help/lego-database/

+### Problems in sample database

+#### Sequences are not set to correct values after seeding data

+Some tables use sequences for primary keys which are not set to correct starting values after seeding data.
+This causes sequences to generate conflicting primary key values on inserts.

+This is fixed in [lego-sequence-fix.sql](lego-sequence-fix.sql).

+#### Foreign key constraints are missing

+Most of the tables are missing foreign key constraints.

+### Delete cascades are also missing because of missing foreign keys

+Not having proper delete rules configured for relationships makes it hard to do proper deletes and can lead to accidental data loss when deleting graphs.

+Developers should take be extra careful when working with Entity Framework because, Entity Framework uses cascading delete behaviour by default.